radiomaniac/SousVideAdaptativeArduino/README.md

-SousVideAdaptativeArduino - Adapted for Rice Cookers
+SousVideAdaptativeArduino - Adapted for Rice Cookers - Adapted to work with Adafruit's RGB LCD shield (work in progress)
 ====================================================

 Adaptative regulation sous-vide cooker algorithm (for arduino)

-For more info, refer to :
+For more info about the original project, refer to :

 http://www.instructables.com/id/Cheap-and-effective-Sous-Vide-cooker-Arduino-power/